ILLIXR/ILLIXR/docs/building_illixr.md

 -   It should be easy to build in parallel.

--   Always rebuild every time, so the binary is always "fresh".
+-   Always rebuild every time, so the binary is always "fresh."
     This is a great convenience when experimenting.
     However, this implies that rebuilding must be fast when not much has changed.